Weetynn/houseprice-dm/README.md

 #### 📌 Summarizing Properties

-    ▪️ Key summarizing properties, including mean, variance, standard deviation, distribution, median, and percentiles, were calculated for the following attributes: price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, view, condition, grade, lat, long, yr_built, yr_renovated, sqft_above, sqft_basement, sqft_living15, and sqft_lot15.
+    ▪️ Key summarizing properties, including mean, variance, standard deviation, distribution, median, and percentiles, were calculated for the following attributes: "price", "bedrooms", "bathrooms", "sqft_living", "sqft_lot", "floors", "waterfront", "view", "condition", "grade", "lat", "long", "yr_built", "yr_renovated", "sqft_above", "sqft_basement", "sqft_living15", and "sqft_lot15".

 #### 📌 Missing Values

-    ▪️ Missing values were present in these 16 attributes: price, bedrooms, sqft_living, sqft_lot, grade, condition, view, floors, waterfront, sqft_above, sqft_basement, yr_built, lat, long, sqft_living15, and sqft_lot15.
+    ▪️ Missing values were present in these 16 attributes: "price", "bedrooms", "sqft_living", "sqft_lot", "grade', "condition", "view", "floors", "waterfront", "sqft_above", "sqft_basement", "yr_built", "lat", "long", "sqft_living15", and "sqft_lot15".

 #### 📌 Outlier Detection and Analysis

     ▪️ Method Used for Outlier Detection: Outliers were identified using boxplots and kurtosis values.

-    ▪️ Legitimate Outliers: Outliers were detected in price, bedrooms, sqft_living, grade, condition, view, sqft_above, sqft_basement, long, sqft_living15, and sqft_lot.
+    ▪️ Legitimate Outliers: Outliers were detected in "price", "bedrooms", "sqft_living", "grade", "condition", "view", "sqft_above", "sqft_basement", "long", "sqft_living15", and "sqft_lot".
 These are considered genuine as they reflect real-world variations like high prices and large living areas, so they will not be removed.

-    ▪️ Erroneous outliers: Observation 9 in the sqft_lot attribute recorded a 533,610 square foot lot but had only one bedroom, one bathroom, and a small 800 square foot living area, far below the average for neighboring properties.
+    ▪️ Erroneous outlier: Observation 9 in the "sqft_lot" attribute recorded a 533,610 square foot lot but had only one bedroom, one bathroom, and a small 800 square foot living area, far below the average for neighboring properties.
 Due to this inconsistency, it is considered illogical and will be removed.

 #### 📌 Inconsistencies Identified

-    ▪️ The bedrooms attribute included two entries with zero bedrooms, which were flagged for removal due to their implausibility.
+    ▪️ The "bedrooms" attribute included two entries with zero bedrooms, which were flagged for removal due to their implausibility.

 ##### ⚠️ Note: All missing values, outliers, inconsistencies, and incorrect data types identified will be addressed in [Part II](https://github.com/Weetynn/housingdata-dm-ii.git).